MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 - The first Monday of each month
 - Every other Friday

-You can also define custom dates work orders should be performed if a pattern does not reflect your business needs.
+You can also define custom dates work orders that should be performed in addition to a recurrance if a pattern does not reflect your business needs.
 For example, perhaps an agreement to perform service on various holidays throughout the year.
+Note that custom date work orders will not be generated, unless a recurrance is provided.

 - **End Date Behavior**: Entering specific start and end date behavior allows you to generate work orders for all or part of the agreement duration.
 Selecting **No End Date** means the work orders should be generated until the agreement end date.